 1. the identity of the signer and

 Basically the question you have to ask, is “How sure are we about the identity of the signer?” and “How sure are we that the document could not be tampered with after signature?”.
 Under eIDAS, all three signature types can be legally effective.
 The difference between them is the evidence that is needed to reassure a court that the signature is genuine and intentionally applied to a particular document.

 And that, in a nutshell, is the answer to the question: “What is a digital signature?”.

 Download our free ‘Guide to Digital Signatures’ to know more.

 In our free, downloadable whitepaper we deep dive into the details of these topics.
 We answer important questions in all of these areas to perfectly lead you to the set-up of your business requirements for an digital signature solution.
 We make sure you are fully prepared and ready to start talking to providers of digital signature solutions.

-If you need a hand answering some of these questions or if you want to see how our solution corresponds with your requirements, do not hesitate to contact us.
+If you need a hand answering some of these questions or if you want to see how our digital signature solution corresponds with your requirements, do not hesitate to contact us.
 We are more than happy to help!
-Our experts combine technical knowledge with field experience, offering the best business solution for your organisation.
+Our experts combine technical knowledge with field experience, offering the best business solution for your organization.